What is ultrafast broadband?

 Some of the providers which offer ultrafast speeds include:

-The Virgin Media VIVID 300 package offers download speeds up to 300Mb.
+The Virgin Media VIVID 300 package offers download speeds over 300Mb.
 This is the most widely available ultrafast service, and if you’re within the Virgin Media network area (covering just over 60% of homes) there’s a good chance you can get this service.

 Hyperoptic operates its own pure fibre (FTTP) broadband network and can deliver speeds up to 1Gb.
 It mainly operates in central London, and has been focusing on new build blocks of flats.